elgatosf/streamdeck-kit-ipad/Documentation/Layout/Animated.md

         let timer = Timer.publish(every: 1, on: .main, in: .common).autoconnect()

-        var streamDeckBody: some View {
+        var body: some View {
             // Use StreamDeckNeoPanelLayout for Stream Deck Neo StreamDeckNeoPanelLayout { touched in
                 targetOffset -= touched ?
 50 : 0